 For teachers, Wunderlist can save time and headaches by helping you prioritize tasks, set reminders, and where applicable, assign tasks to others on your team or in your PLC.
-Since lists can be organized into folders, teachers can manage their personal and professional workload in one place, and because content syncs across devices in real time, teachers needn’t worry about remembering to bring their lists with them -- they’re already on your device.
+Since lists can be organized into folders, teachers can manage their personal and professional workload in one place, and because content syncs across devices in real time, you needn't worry about remembering to bring your lists with you -- they're already on your device.

 Wunderlist is an intuitive list-making app and website where teachers and students can easily organize tasks into lists and folders.
-Students can add notes, files, photos, subtasks, and due dates to manage workflow, as well as email lists or share them by adding collaborators.
+Students can add notes, files, photos, sub-tasks, and due dates to manage workflow, and can email lists or share them by adding collaborators.
 The owner of a shared list can assign tasks to another person, which can be useful for collaboration or team tasks.
 Adding hashtags to tasks makes it easy to search for items that address a specific project, topic, or skill set.

 It's hard to find an organization tool that fits every student's needs, but Wunderlist's simplicity and customization features make it a pretty user-friendly tool to help students develop time-management, organization, and workload-management skills.
 Teachers can support students as they learn how to set goals, prioritize tasks, and manage workflow on both individual and group tasks.
 Beyond the classroom, this can be a great tool for clubs and organizations within the school that depend on many people working together to get things done.
 Fostering a sense of shared responsibility through the app can teach students the value of working together and can give student leaders valuable experience managing teams and delegating tasks.
 And as an added benefit, the chat feature, used appropriately, presents opportunities for students to learn essential communication and collaboration skills.